 On October 10, 2012, the Company issued \$41.4 million in aggregate principal amount of unsecured 7.375% Notes due 2019.
 The net proceeds for these Notes, following underwriting expenses, were approximately \$39.9 million.
 Interest on the 7.375% Notes Due 2019 is paid quarterly in arrears on March 30, June 30, September 30 and December 30, at a rate of 7.375%, commencing December 30, 2012.
+The 7.375%

-The 7.375% Notes Due 2019 mature on September, 30, 2019 and are senior unsecured obligations of the Company.
+Notes Due 2019 mature on September, 30, 2019 and are senior unsecured obligations of the Company.
+The 7.375% Notes Due 2019 are subject to redemption in whole or in part at any time or from time to time, at the option of the Company, on or after September 30, 2015, at a redemption price per security equal to 100% of the outstanding principal amount thereof plus accrued and unpaid interest payments otherwise payable for the then-current quarterly interest period accrued to the date fixed for redemption.
 In addition, due to the asset coverage test applicable to the Company as a BDC and a covenant that the Company agreed to in connection with the issuance of the 7.375% Notes Due 2019, the Company is limited in its ability to make distributions in certain circumstances.
-The indenture governing the 7.375% Notes Due contains certain restrictive covenants, including compliance with certain provisions of the 1940 Act relating to borrowing and dividends.
-At March 31, 2014, the Company was in compliance with all of its debt covenants.
+The indenture governing the 7.375% Notes Due 2019 contains certain restrictive covenants, including compliance with certain provisions of the 1940 Act relating to borrowing and dividends.
+At June 30, 2015, the Company was in compliance with all of its debt covenants.